iNotes and Dedications

 207 "Get Ready to Go-Go"

-School dance, but the time machine is fixed, so Keely asks out the available Owen instead.
+School dance, and the time machine is fixed, so Keely asks out the available Owen instead.
 Via asks out Phil.
-It's a double date.
+It's a double date dilemma .

 Teased by the Candida, Pim literally "makes" her own dance date.